An excellent nymph when selective trout only take mayflies breaking out of their nymphal shucks.

-Rod Champion designed this split-back sulphur nymph to float higher in the water column and represent an emerging sulphur mayfly.
+This split-back sulphur nymph floats higher in the water column and represents an emerging sulphur mayfly.
 The yellow foam imitates the ‘splitting’ of the wing case during emergence and helps keep the nymph a little more buoyant.
 Sulphur hatches are popular for their density.
 In May through June, you’ll find trout feasting on sulphurs just before dusk.
 This is one of the most popular sulphur nymphs ever designed.
 Make sure to have both sizes to match the proper size of your sulphur hatch when trout aren’t taking surface flies.

 14, 16, 18

 these guys deliver with great flies, fast service with a personal touch....got a free cool sticker to boot!
 Always a pleasure dealing with these folks